nrwl/nx-workshop/docs/lab13/LAB.md

    For example:
     - `nx workspace-generator util-lib dates`
     - Should generate a lib with the name `util-dates`

+   ⚠️ You can keep trying out your changes safely with the `--dry-run` flag.️

 2. Add a new property to its schema called `directory`.
 It should have only 3 possible values:
 `"store", "api", "shared"`.
 If you do not pass `--directory` as an option when invoking the